 Admission, Audition, and Degree Requirements

 An audition and interview is required for admission to the music education program.
 All music education applicants must complete a classical instrumental or vocal audition.
-In addition, applicants will have an interview with a music education faculty member that includes singing the patriotic song "America (My Country, 'Tis of Thee)" and a test, where applicants echo-sing (a capella) 24 tonal patterns and 8 rhythmic patterns of varying difficulty.
+In addition, applicants will have an interview with a music education faculty member that includes singing any folk song and a test, where applicants echo-sing (a capella) 24 tonal patterns and 8 rhythmic patterns of varying difficulty.